Last Two Issues

 ---------------------------------------------------------------------------------

-This book was written, richly illustrated, and published by excellent grandkid, Malia Hill.
-At 7 (gosh, ten years ago) she was diagnosed with Type 1 Diabetes… suddenly, of course “Get her to the hospital NOW!” and things have been nip and tuck since then with many scary crises.
-She’s taken control of her life…played and sang at Whiskey A Go Go on the Sunset Strip at 15, put out an album at 16, has published this book at 17, and is off to college hundreds of miles from home.
+This book was written, richly illustrated, and published by excellent grandkid Malia.
+At 7 (gosh, eleven years ago) she was diagnosed with Type 1 Diabetes… suddenly, of course; “Get her to the hospital NOW!” and things have been nip and tuck since then with many scary crises.
+She’s taken control of her life…played and sang at Whiskey A Go Go on the Sunset Strip at 15, put out an album at 16, published this book at 17, and is off to college hundreds of miles from home.
 She has been videoed reading the book at a kids’ hospital, and every incoming T1D there from now on will see that video.
-Book income (something like 46 cents net) goes to her college costs.
+Book income (both pennies of it) goes to her college costs.
 Some of us are rather proud of her.

 ISBN 979-8320821917